+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

 \subsubsection{SSLIP Analysis with Preselected Slip System Combinations}

-With the set of preselected slip systems established, we proceed to explain the SSLIP analysis phase.
-This involves evaluating every possible combination of two slip systems from the preselected pool for each datapoint within a certain grain.
-Specifically, for each pair of slip systems, we apply the SSLIP methodology, utilizing the optimization equation (\autoref{eq:optim}).
-Additionally, rotation correction will be applied, as explained below in \autoref{sec:rotCor}.

-The selection of the optimal combination for each datapoint is governed by the residual fraction, $Rf_{2D}^{L_{2}}$, which must fall below a predefined threshold to ensure accurate identification.
+For each pair of slip systems, we now apply the SSLIP methodology, utilizing the optimization equation (\autoref{eq:optim}) and also correcting for rotations, as explained below in \autoref{sec:rotCor}.
+Subsequently, the selection of the optimal combination for each datapoint is governed by the residual fraction, $Rf_{2D}^{L_{2}}$, which must fall below a predefined threshold to ensure accurate identification.
 This residual fraction is calculated as

-where $\mathbf{H}^{exp}$ represents the experimental displacement gradient tensor, $\mathbf{H}^{theo}$ denotes the theoretical displacement gradient tensor predicted by a combination of slip systems and rotation (see \autoref{sec:rotCor}), and $E_{eff}$ is the effective strain, serving as a normalization factor.
+where $\mathbf{H}^{exp}$ represents the experimental displacement gradient tensor, and $\mathbf{H}^{theo}$ denotes the theoretical displacement gradient tensor predicted by a combination of slip systems and rotation (see \autoref{sec:rotCor}), and $E_{eff}$ is the effective strain, serving as a normalization factor.

-The constraints imposed on potential combinations are outlined in \autoref{tab:SSLIP_Parameters}.
+The constraints imposed on potential slip system combinations are outlined in \autoref{tab:SSLIP_Parameters}.

 Each combination is thereby assessed based on its residual fraction (\autoref{eq:residualfraction}), rotation angle and minimum equivalent strain, according to the values specified in \autoref{tab:SSLIP_Parameters}.
 These values have been chosen as they were found to work robustly for the analysis of hundreds of Zn grains, of which a few challenging cases are discussed in \autoref{sec:hcp_case_study}.
-Among these valid combinations, the one with the lowest sum of slip amplitudes, thereby indicating the path of least resistance and conforming to the principle of minimum energy, is selected as the definitive combination of slip system activities for that particular datapoint.
+Among the potential combinations which satisfy these three criteria, the one with the lowest sum of slip magnitudes, thereby indicating the path of least resistance and conforming to the principle of minimum energy, is selected as the definitive combination of slip system activities for that particular datapoint.